New Age Metals (CVE:NAM) Trading Up 20% – What’s Next?

-New Age Metals Inc. (CVE:NAM – Get Free Report)’s stock price traded up 20% during mid-day trading on Saturday .
+New Age Metals Inc. (CVE:NAM – Get Free Report) rose 20% on Saturday .
 The company traded as high as C$0.30 and last traded at C$0.30.
-195,568 shares traded hands during mid-day trading, an increase of 116% from the average session volume of 90,617 shares.
+Approximately 195,568 shares changed hands during trading, an increase of 116% from the average daily volume of 90,617 shares.
 The stock had previously closed at C$0.25.

 Analyst Upgrades and Downgrades

-Separately, Fundamental Research set a C$0.95 price target on shares of New Age Metals and gave the stock a “buy” rating in a research note on Tuesday.
-One investment analyst has rated the stock with a Buy rating, According to data from MarketBeat.com, New Age Metals has a consensus rating of “Buy” and an average target price of C$0.95.
+Separately, Fundamental Research set a C$0.95 target price on New Age Metals and gave the company a “buy” rating in a research report on Tuesday.
+One investment analyst has rated the stock with a Buy rating, According to data from MarketBeat.com, New Age Metals presently has a consensus rating of “Buy” and a consensus price target of C$0.95.

 New Age Metals Inc, a mineral exploration company, engages in the acquisition, exploration, and development of platinum group metals (PGMs), and precious and base metal properties in Canada.
 The company explores for rhodium, palladium, platinum, gold, nickel, copper, and lithium deposits.
 It holds interests in the River Valley PGE project located in the Dana and Pardo townships of Northern Ontario; the Genesis PGE project located in south central Alaska; and lithium projects situated to the northeast of Winnipeg, Manitoba.